 10 tips to reduce heating consumption

-1 - Carry out annual maintenance of the systems
+1 - Carry out annual maintenance on the systems

-By law it is mandatory to periodically check the heating system.
+The decree n.
+74 of 16 April 2013 establishes the obligation of a periodic check of the heating system.
 There are two types of control: ordinary maintenance and smoke control.
-The first consists in checking the operation and cleaning of the system.
-These are important operations because they keep the plant efficient, containing operating costs.
-The times are not unique, they depend on what is indicated in the boiler manual and on the installer, but it is always advisable to carry out a check on an annual basis.
-The decree n.
-74 of April 15, 2013 establishes the obligation of appropriate periodicity for maintenance, establishing financial penalties in case of shortcomings.
+The first consists of checking the operation and cleaning of the system and is essential for keeping the system efficient, containing operating costs.
+A system consumes and pollutes less with correct regulation and appropriate cleaning.
+The maintenance times are not unique, they depend on what is indicated in the boiler manual and on the installation technician, but it is always advisable to carry out a check on an annual basis.

-The smoke control, also called energy efficiency control, is used to analyze the combustion efficiency.
-Verification must be carried out every 1, 2 or 4 years, depending on the type of system.
-Upon passing, the blue or green stamp is issued, which serves to prove the control in the event of checks by the authority (the Regions, which are entrusted with the responsibility and organization of the verification activities).
+Fume control, also called energy efficiency control, instead serves to analyze the combustion efficiency.
+The check must be carried out obligatorily every 1, 2 or 4 years, depending on the type of system.
+Upon successful completion, a blue or green sticker is issued (depending on whether the municipality to which it belongs has, respectively, more or less than 40,000 inhabitants), which serves to prove that control has taken place in the event of checks by the authority (the Region or Province for the green sticker, the Municipality for the blue sticker).
+In case of non-compliance with periodic maintenance, financial penalties are provided for by law.

-• Zone B (eg Catania and Palermo): 7 hours a day from 8 December to 23 March;
+• Zone B (e.g. Catania and Palermo): 8 hours daily from 1 December to 31 March;

-• Zone D (eg Rome, Florence, Savona and Pescara): 11 am daily from 8 November to 7 April;
+• Zone D (e.g. Rome, Florence, Savona and Pescara): 12 hours per day from 1 November to 15 April;

 4 - Install reflective panels